CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

-For example, if any new timestamp value has a high probability to fall within 10 seconds of the previously received value, the boundary is then 10 seconds, and we call this boundary _O3 hysteresis._
+For example, if any new timestamp value has a high probability to fall within 10 seconds of the previously received value, the boundary is then 10 seconds, and we call this boundary _lag_.

-When timestamp values follow this pattern, deferring the commit can effectively render O3 an append operation.
-We did not design QuestDB's O3 to deal with the _O3 hysteresis_ pattern only, but should your data conform to this pattern, it will be recognized and prioritized for the hot path.
+When timestamp values follow this pattern, deferring the commit can render out-of-order commits a normal append operation.
+The out-of-order system can deal with any variety of lateness, but if incoming data is late within the time specified as _lag_, it will be prioritized for faster processing.

-## The TSBS Benchmark
+## Comparing ingestion with ClickHouse, InfluxDB and TimescaleDB

 We saw the [Time Series Benchmark Suite](https://github.com/timescale/tsbs) (TSBS) regularly coming up in discussions about database performance and decided